 The Government is also concerned about the prevalence of “dubious” claims prepared based on advice from R&D advisers that are not members of professional bodies and have no background in tax, and who often charge on a commission basis.

-In light of these concerns, the Government has revealed plans to make certain important changes to the R&D tax relief system.
+In light of these concerns, the Government has drafted legislation to make certain important changes to the R&D tax relief system.
 These changes will take effect from April 2023.

 Who is it relevant to?